Contributor: A. Castle. Lesson ID: 13989

 In February 2022, the Russian military invaded its neighboring country, Ukraine.
 (If you are interested in learning more about this specifically, check out our lesson found under the Additional Resources in the right-hand sidebar.)

-(You can check out Population Pyramid's Ukraine - 2022 Population graphic.)
+(You can check out this Ukraine - 2021 population graphic.)

-In just three weeks, nearly three million of these people chose to flee their homes to avoid the military conflict.
+In just three weeks, nearly three million people fled their homes to avoid the military conflict.

-Imagine grabbing what you can carry, bundling up against the cold, and leaving your home never knowing when -- or if -- you will return.
-Picture riding on a crowded bus or train or having to walk the many miles to cross from your home country into one nearby.
+Imagine grabbing what you can carry, bundling up against the cold, and leaving your home, never knowing when — or if — you will return.
+Picture riding on a crowded bus or train or walking the many miles to cross from your home country to one nearby.
 Try to conceive randomly choosing a new temporary country in which to live as you wait to learn what will happen to your home and the people who stayed behind.

 If we are being honest, we can't envision what that would be like.
 Only someone who has been a refugee can properly understand.